Skip to content

 Honesty under uncertaintyDoes it say "I'm not sure" when it should?Never hedging, ever

-Two hours of this beats fifty review articles — including ours — because it measures the interaction between the model and your prompting style, your domain, and your tolerance for verification.
+Two hours of hands-on testing beats fifty review articles — including ours — because it measures the interaction between the model and your prompting style, your domain, and your tolerance for verification.
 Most tools offer a free tier or trial, so the experiment costs $20 at most.

 Sometimes the honest answer to a Claude comparison is "use something else" — or "use Claude plus something else."
 The patterns we see most: